 - Children's toys such as dominoes, chess pieces, and a tea set.

-- Everyday items such as headbands, pitchers, urns, ink wells, slates.
+- Everyday items such as headbands, pitchers, toothbrushes, and inkwells.

-- Over 6,000 glass bottles featuring everything from ink wells to delicate perfume bottles.
+- Over 6,000 glass bottles from beer bottles to delicate perfume bottles.

-- Never-before-seen collection of intact preserved foods and medicines such as gooseberries, peaches, pepper sauce, mustard, stomach elixir, and hair serums.
+- Never-before-seen collection of perfectly preserved foods and medicine still sealed in original bottles including gooseberries, peaches, pepper sauce, mustard, stomach elixir, and hair serums.

-- 111 uncirculated Seated Liberty Half Dollars from the late 1850's - 1860's in pristine condition, showing no effects of being in salt water for 140 years.
+In addition to these unique artifacts, the SS Republic was found to be holding approximately 75 million dollars worth of treasure including 51,000 gold and silver coins.
+Among the coins were 111 uncirculated Seated Liberty Half Dollars from the late 1850s - 1860s in pristine condition, showing no effects of being in salt water for 140 years.